Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/nnamdi_summary.md

   - Date-based comparison logic in `CompareTo`.
   - String representation using `ToString`.
 - Robust handling of edge cases like null comparisons.
+# Implementation Summary for `BookingLinkedListTests.cs`

+## Commit 1: Add Basic Test Structure for CustomLinkedList

+### Implemented:
+- Created `CustomLinkedListTests` class with the following test cases:
+  - **`Insert_ShouldAddElementsInSortedOrder`**:
+    - Validates that elements are inserted into the linked list in sorted order.
+  - **`Search_ShouldReturnElementIfExists`**:
+    - Ensures the `Search` method retrieves elements correctly when they exist.
+  - **`Delete_ShouldReturnFalseIfElementNotFound`**:
+    - Confirms that attempting to delete a non-existent element returns `false`.

+### Technical Details:
+- Utilized the `Microsoft.VisualStudio.TestTools.UnitTesting` framework.
+- Covered basic functionality of the `CustomLinkedList` class, including insertion, searching, and deletion.
+- Verified edge cases such as non-existent elements during deletion.

+### Next Steps:
+- Add more test cases for edge conditions (e.g., empty list operations, duplicate insertions).
+- Test performance and scalability for larger data sets.